askjimbob/ajb-bbca-episode-1-security-part-1/README.md

-# AskJimBob's Build Better ColdFusion Applications - Episode One: Secutiry - Part One Example Code
+# AskJimBob's Build Better ColdFusion Applications - Episode One: Security - Part One Example Code

 This is the example code for the first episode of AskJimBob's Build Better ColdFusion Applications series.